5 Common Mistakes When Applying for a Visa and How to Avoid Them?

 • Letter of invitation: If you are traveling to visit family or friends, a letter of invitation may be required.

-• Travel History: Some countries may request a history of your previous trips.
+• Travel history: Some countries may request a history of your previous trips.

-Tips to Ensure Your Documentation is Complete
+Tips for Ensuring Your Documentation is Complete

 To avoid missing required documentation, follow these tips: